Application Requirements, Tuition, Dorm Availability

 APPLYING TO THE PROGRAM

-Application deadline is August 30th.
+The application deadline is August 15th.

 Students can apply online via the TAU International website.